 Fiscally prudent policies combined with a rigorous budgetary process allow the City to deliver services efficiently and effectively to the community, while mitigating the need for significant tax rate increases.
+As part of the 2022 budget, a series of new measures were introduced to reduce the property tax rate increase and enhance efficiency across the City.

-A total of five Budget Committee meetings were held between in November and December 2020 to discuss, review and finalize the 2021 Operating and Capital Budget.
-One public consultation meeting was held on November 25, 2020 as an opportunity for residents, business and community leaders to obtain an overview of the City's budget process and the 2021 proposed budget.
+A total of eight Budget Committee meetings including all members of Council were held between in October, November and December 2021 to discuss, review and finalize the 2022 Operating and Capital Budget.
+One public consultation meeting was held on December 8, 2021 as an opportunity for residents, business and community leaders to obtain an overview of the City's budget process and the 2022 proposed budget.
 Attendees were invited to inquire about the Budget and to provide feedback at these meetings.

-On December 9, 2020, Council approved the 2021 Capital and Operating Budgets as well as the Planning & Design, Engineering, Building Standards and Waterworks Operating Budgets.
+On December 14, 2021, Council approved the Capital and Primary Operating Budgets as well as the Planning & Design, Engineering, Building Standards, and Waterworks Operating Budgets for 2022.
+The 2022 Budget aligns with the Council approved strategic priorities which address social, economic and environmental considerations.
+The Budget includes service level enhancements while providing Markham residents value for their tax dollars.